Maple, Fennel & Squash Bites

 - Preheat oven to 400°.
 In a large skillet, heat 1 tablespoon butter over medium-high heat.
 Add squash and 3 tablespoons maple syrup; cook and stir 6-8 minutes or until tender and caramelized.
 Remove squash; heat remaining butter in skillet.
 Add fennel and remaining maple syrup; cook and stir 6-8 minutes until tender and caramelized.
 Return squash to skillet; stir in salt.
 Remove from heat; refrigerate until cool.

 - Unfold puff pastry sheets.
 In a small bowl, whisk egg and water; brush over pastry.
-Cut each pastry sheet into 12 pieces; place on parchment paper-lined baking sheets.
+Cut each pastry sheet into 12 pieces; place on parchment-lined baking sheets.
 Spoon 1 tablespoon fennel mixture onto center of each piece.
 Sprinkle with cheese and bacon.
 Bake 15-18 minutes or until golden brown, rotating baking sheets halfway through cooking.
-If desired, top with fresh thyme leaves.
+If desired, top with fresh thyme.